We fund a broad variety of research aimed at improving our understanding of childhood cancer and improving the outlook for young patients.

 The incidence of childhood cancer increased through the second half of the 20th century and continues to increase today.

-Incredible progress has been made in treating childhood cancers, with 5-year survival increasing from around 66% in children diagnosed between 1986-1990 to around 80% in children diagnosed between 2006 and 2010 in Great Britain1, but the pace of progress has now slowed and a substantial minority of patients are failed by therapy and do not survive.
+Incredible progress has been made in treating childhood cancers.
+Thanks to charities like Children with Cancer UK, childhood cancer survival rates have improved from 67.3% in 1990 to a predicted 85.5% in 2018 (1).
+However, the pace of progress has now slowed and a substantial minority of patients are failed by therapy and do not survive.

 Children with Cancer UK is a charity dedicated to improving survival rates and the quality of life in young cancer survivors and to finding ways to prevent cancer in the future.
 Our vision is a world where every child survives cancer.
 Our mission is to improve survival rates across all types of childhood cancer and support children and their families to live better with and after treatment.